Skip to content

 Field Description

-Tenant name Value can be found in Cortex XDR URL: https://tenantname.xdr.tenantregion.paloaltonetworks.com/.
+Tenant name You can find the value in Cortex XDR URL: https://**tenantname**.xdr.tenantregion.paloaltonetworks.com/.

-Tenant region Value can be found in Cortex XDR URL: https://tenantname.xdr.tenantregion.paloaltonetworks.com/.
+Tenant region You can find the value in Cortex XDR URL: https://tenantname.xdr.**tenantregion**.paloaltonetworks.com/.

 API Key ID API Key ID generated in step one.
-Also could be found in ID column in API Keys dashboard.
+Also you can find it in ID column in API Keys dashboard.

 Set up IoT Security account